flash548/mojo-gateway/README.md

 The need came from SSO environments, but not having the cloud resources to host such large services and layers (e.g. Keycloak/Envoy/Istio...).
 There seemed to be a need for a lightweight solution - so stitching together various Mojolicious libraries off CPAN produced this functional (albeit basic) service.

-Below shows an example of usage for an environment that has a NGINX container (perhaps serving a React application or something) and a backend service running some stack connected to a database that needs to perform Authorization based on username/email.
+Below shows an example of usage for an environment that has a NGINX container (perhaps serving a React application or something) and a backend service running some stack connected to a database that needs to perform Authorization based on username/email or other JWT claim.

 Example configuration file that uses a Postgres database: